nevendyulgerov/shape-collection/README.md

 - **items** - array (of objects), **REQUIRED**

 ## API
-All methods available under the `shape` API morph data into arrays.
+All methods available under the `shape` API, morph data into arrays.
 To retrieve the morphed array, call `fetch()` at the end of your sequence.
 Then, you can take full advantage of `array-extras` methods like `map`, `sort` and `filter`.
+All methods, which accept `key` as property, support nested key look-ups like `user.details.createdAt`.
+This works for nested object properties only.

 ### fetch

 `Function`.
-Returns the shaped collection.
+Returns the morphed collection.

 ### fetchIndex(index)

 `Function`.
-Returns item at a specific index from the shaped collection.
+Returns item at a specific index from the morphed collection.

 ### filterByUnique(key, value)